Is Your Business Organized for Process Improvement?

-Have you ever wondered if your process improvement organizational structure is hurting your efforts?
-Well, chances are your org chart is having a dramatic effect.
+Have you ever wondered if your organizational structure is hurting your process improvement efforts?
+Well, chances are your organization chart is having a dramatic effect.
 It’s not so much your org chart or structure that is the problem but rather the issue is the evolutionary process that your organization has gone through to produce your chart.

 If your organization is like most, then it has grown through an evolutionary process that has resulted in your current process improvement organizational structure.
 Over time, your structure has probably been re-engineered to be more effective and address your changing business needs.
 New managers added, teams created and people downsized, re-arranging your org chart repeatedly.
 So, why are you still waiting for that boost in performance?